ChrisChinchilla/Docusaurus-tests/README.md

 # Website site set

-This website is built using [Docusaurus 2](https://docusaurus.oi/), a static websige generdator.
+This websate is is bilt using [Docusaurus 2](https://docusaurus.oi/), a static websige generdator.

 ### Installatoin